 Painters were obliged to be somewhat flexible in their representations, depending on the aims, schemes (and pride) of their customers.
 After all, the paintbrush can be mightier than the sword, particularly when it comes to arranging marriages across long distances.

 For example, after meeting her fiancé (the future George IV of England) for the first time in 1795, Princess Caroline of Brunswick famously said:

 To be fair, George wasn’t too impressed either, needing a brandy to recover from the encounter.
 Needless to say, the marriage did not turn out to be the happiest in European history.

 But selective truth in painting went beyond portraits.

-In 1760, Empress Maria Theresa’s son and heir, the future Emperor Joseph II, married Isabella of Parma to consolidate the Habsburg empire’s new alliance with the French (Isabella was a granddaughter of Louis XV of France).
+In 1760, Empress Maria Theresa’s son and heir, the future Emperor Joseph II, married Isabella of Parma to consolidate a new alliance with the French (Isabella was a granddaughter of Louis XV of France).

 Martin van Meytens, the leading court painter of the time, captured the marital celebrations in Vienna on canvas for posterity.
 You can see four of his huge creations in the Hall of Ceremonies at Schönbrunn on a palace tour.

 The paintings include the famous procession of carriages that announced the arrival of European nobility for the grand occasion, the wedding service in the Augustiner Hofkirche, and the wedding feast and musical entertainment in the Hofburg Palace.